 A hallmark of AUD is its culturally diverse student population.
-AUD students come from many different countries and backgrounds and bring a wide range of viewpoints, special interests and talents to enrich the learning community.
+AUD students come from many different countries and backgrounds and bring a wide range of viewpoints, enrich the learning community.
 Selection of students is based on an individual assessment of each applicant.
 Final acceptance is not granted until the university has received all required admissions documents.
 To assist the admissions personnel in making informed decisions, an admissions interview may be required.